Building leadership, connection, and community across Canada’s international education sector.

 Eligibility:

-- Mentors are experienced leaders who have been involved in International Education for more than 7 years.
+- Mentors are experienced leaders who have been involved in international education for 5+ years.

-- Mentees are emerging leaders have been involved in International Education for less than 7 years.
+- Mentees are emerging leaders who have been involved in international education for 5 years or less.

 Program structure & obligations once admitted to the program:

-- Be an active participant by supporting your Mentee through their professional and personal goals from April to November (for Mentors)
+- Mentors must be an active participant by supporting their mentee through their professional and personal goals from April to November.

 Selection & Matching: